-The locus of points at a distance 2cm from a fixed line.
+Describe the locus of a point at a distance of 2 cm from a fixed line.

-The locus of a point at a distance of 2 cm from a fixed line AB is a pair of straight lines 1 and m which are parallel to the given line at a distance of 2 cm.
+The locus of a point at a distance of 2 cm from a fixed line AB is a pair of straight lines I and m which are parallel to the given line at a distance of 2 cm.

-The locus of the centre of a wheel of a bicycle going straight along a level road.
+Describe the locus of the centre of a wheel of a bicycle going straight along a level road.